gardener/gardener/docs/usage/containerd-registry-configuration.md

    config_path = "/etc/containerd/certs.d"
 ```

-In this way, end users can use the [hosts directory pattern](https://github.com/containerd/containerd/blob/main/docs/hosts.md) to configure registries for containerd.
+This allows Shoot owners to use the [hosts directory pattern](https://github.com/containerd/containerd/blob/main/docs/hosts.md) to configure registries for containerd.
+To do this, the Shoot owners need to create a directory under `/etc/containerd/certs.d` that is named with the upstream registry host name.
+In the newly created directory, a `hosts.toml` file needs to be created.
+For more details, see the [hosts directory pattern section](#hosts-directory-pattern) and the [upstream documentation](https://github.com/containerd/containerd/blob/main/docs/hosts.md).

 ### The registry-cache Extension